Day 4 of creation sees God regulating the Sun and Moon to establish our calendar of seasons, days and years

 This blog post is an excerpt from chapter 8.8 of the book Origin of the Universe

 In Genesis 1:16, the Hebrew word made is asa (H6213) meaning to do or to make in the broadest sense; this does not refer to the creation of the sun and moon on day 4 of creation.

 Go over to UnlockBibleMeaning.com.
 Find Genesis 1:16, switch to Strong’s concordance, and click on H6213 (the Hebrew word for made).
 Below Strong’s entry hover over and click on Hebrew Concordance for H6213.
 You’ll get all those verses on the left where you’ll find the two below:

 Psalms 104:19, “He [God] appointed (H6213) the moon for seasons (H4150): the sun knows his going down.”
 This same word, made, is also translated govern in 1 Kings 21:77, “And Jezebel his wife said to him, Do you now govern (H6213) the kingdom of Israel?”
 Notice, The Biblical Hebrew word H6213 עָשָׂה ʻâsâh – made – incorporates the concept of appointing and governing.
 After all, if you make something, it’s for a purpose.
 God appointed the sun and moon to govern our calendar.

 Notice “God appointed the moon for seasons.”
 The word seasons in Psalm 104:19 is identical to Genesis 1:14.
 The celestial bodies were not appointed to be worshipped.
 They were set in place to govern the daily, monthly, seasonal, and yearly cycles of the calendar for a crucial reason, which is another subject.

 Note also, at the end of verse 16, the translators added the word made referring to the stars.
 The Hebrew says, and the stars.
 Almost an afterthought following the Sun and moon, although they do give light whereas the moon only reflects the Sun’s light to Earth.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Day 4 of Creation: Sun and Moon Establish Calendar
+Please use the Social Network links just below to share this information from The Explanation, Day 4 of Creation: Sun and Moon Establish Calendar